niujiaojiao/bobwanglab/content/authors/renxiaoning/index.md

 ---
 # Display name
-title: Cuiping Zeng（曾翠平)
+title: Xiaoning Ren（任晓宁)

 # Username (this should match the folder name)
 authors:
-- zengcuiping
+- renxiaoning

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant Professor
+role: Research Assistant

 # Organizations/Affiliations
 # organizations: